Dr. John: Early life and career

-In late 1950s New Orleans, Rebennack gigged with local bands including Mac Rebennack and the Skyliners, (Paul Staehle/Dennis "Bootsie" Cuquet, drums; Earl Stanley, bass; Charlie Miller, trumpet; Charlie Maduell, sax; Roland "Stone" LeBlanc, vocals), Frankie Ford and the Thunderbirds, and Jerry Byrne and the Loafers.
+In late 1950s New Orleans, Rebennack led his own band, Mac Rebennack and the Skyliners, (Paul Staehle/Dennis "Bootsie" Cuquet, drums; Earl Stanley, bass; Charlie Miller, trumpet; Charlie Maduell, sax; Roland "Stone" LeBlanc, vocals), while playing gigs with others, including Frankie Ford and the Thunderbirds, and Jerry Byrne and the Loafers.
 His first (co-written) rock and roll song "Lights Out" (1957), sung by Jerry Byrne, was a regional hit.
 He had a regional hit with a Bo Diddley-influenced instrumental called "Storm Warning" on Rex Records in 1959.
-At A&R he and Charlie Miller recorded monophonic singles on 45s for Johnny Vincent and Joe Corona for local labels Ace, Ron, and Ric.
+At A&R, he and Charlie Miller recorded monophonic singles on 45s for Johnny Vincent and Joe Ruffino for local labels Ace, Ric, and Ron.
 He oversaw the rhythm section while Miller wrote the horn arrangements and headed up the horns.
 This continued until Miller moved to New York to study music formally.

 Rebennack's career as a guitarist was stunted around 1960, when the ring finger on his left (guitar fretting) hand was injured by a gunshot during an incident at a Jacksonville, Florida gig.
 After the injury, Rebennack concentrated on bass guitar before making piano his main instrument, developing a style influenced by Professor Longhair.

 Rebennack became involved in illegal activities in New Orleans, using and selling narcotics and running a brothel.
 He was arrested on drug charges and sentenced to two years in the Federal Correctional Institution, Fort Worth.
 His sentence ended in 1965 and he left for Los Angeles.

-Once settled in Los Angeles he became a "first call" session musician in the Los Angeles studio scene in the 1960s and 1970s and was part of the so-called "Wrecking Crew" stable of studio musicians.
+Once settled in Los Angeles he became a "first call" session musician in the Los Angeles studio scene in the 1960s and 1970s and was part of "The Wrecking Crew" stable of studio musicians.
 He provided backing for Sonny & Cher (and some of the incidental music for Cher's first film, Chastity), for Canned Heat on their albums Living the Blues (1968) and Future Blues (1970), and for Frank Zappa and the Mothers of Invention on Freak Out!
 (1966).